 How to prevent tension due to stress

-Stress management strategies play a crucial role so that you don't have to worry about relieving psychosomatic tension in the first place.
+Stress management strategies play a crucial role in ensuring that you don't even have to worry about how to relieve psychosomatic tension.

-If you learn to deal with stress in a healthy way and specifically reduce stressors in your everyday life, this will have a positive effect on your mood and health.
+If you learnto manage stress in a healthy way and actively reduce stressors in your daily life, it will have a positive effect on your overall mood and health.

-Important factors of effective stress management are, for example:
+Key factors in effective stress management include, for example:

 - Relaxation techniques such as meditation, autogenic training, acupressure mat or yoga